sverweij/dependency-cruiser/doc/README.md

 ### Dependency graph

-The picture below is adetailed dependency graph of dependency-cruiser, without external dependencies.
+The picture below is a detailed dependency graph of dependency-cruiser, without external dependencies.
 Click on it to go to a slightly more interactive version that allows you to navigate the source by clicking the nodes.